CQC factual accuracy challenge

 A ratings review request must be submitted to the CQC using the appropriate online web form within 15 working days of publication of the report; it cannot be made before publication.

 When making a ratings review request, providers must state which particular ratings they want to be reviewed, as well as the grounds upon which they are requesting the review.
 Providers only have one opportunity to submit a ratings review request and it is therefore vital that this is completed correctly, any subsequent request in respect of the same inspection report will not be considered by the CQC.
-It is also important to note that a review of ratings cannot only result in an increase in ratings, but also a decrease too.

 After the CQC make their decision on a ratings review request, their decision will be sent to a provider in writing.
 If a rating has been changed, the published inspection report will be removed from publication and replaced with the new, amended version.
 In some circumstances, where more than one rating has changed and it has resulted in significant changes to the report, the CQC may decide to remove the report entirely and undertake a completely fresh inspection.